DonGiatti/tronsr-template/BUDGET_EXPENSES.md

 - 50% given back to TRON community, irrespective of the market value per TRX:

-  - 45% for voters as an incentive for voting
+  - 45% for voters as an incentive for voting.
+We intend to payout the voters daily.
+In addition, the reward distribution is relative to votes cast, i.e. the more votes you give us relative to other voters, the more TRX you'll receive.
   - 2.5% for rewards for shopping at a local store (worldwide) and at our DON GIATTI online store
   - 2.5% will go into the TRON GIATTI Foundation.
 In general, funds can be requested for blockchain based projects and for sponsoring events to promote TRON.